All Episodes

 They don't get on because we don't have guests.

-Uh I know when they when uh when it when it comes to measuring the views of the base, people like you, they dismiss you uh and programs like this.
+I know when it comes to measuring the views of the base, people like you, they dismiss you and programs like this.

-And I really think it's because there's a there's a I don't know, fear or a little bit of of uh of an anger out there if the influence programs like this do have uh versus you know what people who write columns inside the beltway have.
+And I really think it's because there's a fear or a little bit of an anger out there at the influence programs like this do have versus what people who write columns inside the Beltway have.

 There's nothing new about it.

-Uh and and this is it's just interesting to see this erupting now on the on the right side of the center aisle.
+And it's just interesting to see this erupting now on the right side of the center aisle.

 But it just means we're winning.

-Uh I guess Mr. Brooks and and some in his circle seem concerned about how I quote unquote am leading the grassroots in the wrong direction, uh and how the elites are marching on regardless.
+I guess Mr. Brooks and some in his circle seem concerned about how I, quote unquote, am leading the grassroots in the wrong direction and how the elites are marching on regardless.

-Uh and when they say don't have any votes, that really doesn't matter.
+And when they say they don't have any votes, that really doesn't matter.

 There's been no such statement out of my mouth ever.

-Uh I thought uh I thought these people were more informed and a little bit more uh uh uh up to speed on what actually happens uh here.
+I thought these people were more informed and a little bit more up to speed on what actually happens here.

-At any rate, let me let me grab a couple phone calls here before we go to the break.
+At any rate, let me grab a couple phone calls here before we go to the break.

 Nice to have you with us.